zixichen007115/zixichen007115.github.io/_pages/cv.md

 ======
 IEEE Transactions on Robotics (T-RO)

+Soft Robotics (SoRo)

+IEEE Robotics and Automation Letters (RA-L)

 IEEE Transactions on Medical Robotics and Bionics (T-MRB)

-IEEE Robotics and Automation Letters (RA-L)

 IEEE International Conference on Robotics and Automation (ICRA)